CTEC3905/labs/markdown/05-lab.md

 The paragraph’s background colour should change when the user picks **a** colour from the browser’s colour dialogue.

----

-##Task 4 - Modify an interface element using a "range" input
+## Task 4 - Modify an interface element using a "range" input

 Add an event listener to the "range" input element that captures the element’s value when it detects "input", and calls a function "rangeAction", that: